What is gastroschisis?

 This happens because a hole was left in the abdominal wall when it formed during pregnancy.

-The bowels are not contained in a covering but are exposed to the air or amniotic fluid.
-If the bowels are contained in a covering (sac) the condition is called exomphalos, also known as omphalocele.
+The bowels are not contained in a covering but are exposed to the amniotic fluid during pregnancy then the air when your baby is born.

 Gastroschisis affects around 1 in 3,000 babies.